Seiko Matsuda: 2009–2014

-In June 2009, Seiko has announced her transfer from the Sony to the Universal Music Japan, belonging to the record label for the first time since 2002.
-On the same month, Seiko launched her concert tour Seiko Matsuda Concert Tour 2009 "My Precious Songs".

-In August 2009 her previous label Sony re-released 16 of Matsuda's early albums under the Blu-spec CD format.
+In June 2009, Seiko announced her transfer from the Sony to Universal Music Japan.
+The same month, Seiko launched her "Seiko Matsuda Concert Tour 2009 My Precious Songs".
+In August, her previous label Sony re-released 16 of Matsuda's early albums under the Blu-spec CD format.
 Thirteen of these entered the Oricon Top 100 Album Chart at the same time, surpassing the record set by Hibari Misora (12 albums) and making her the first female artist to do so.
-In November 2009, she released her fortieth-fifth home-video release, which includes footage from the live tour held on the same year.
+In November 2009, she released her fortieth-fifth home-video release, which includes footage from the live tour.

-In 2010, Seiko marks her 30th debut anniversary.
-This period marks for revival of the popularity, mainly visible in the sales and charts rankings.
-In April 2010, Matsuda made a guest appearance on Fox Broadcasting Company's popular TV dramas "Bones" on its 5th season in episode 15.
-In May 2010, she released her seventy-fifth single Ikutsu no Yoke wo Kazoetara.
+In 2010, Seiko marked her 30th debut anniversary.
+This period saw a revival of her popularity, mainly seen in the sales and charts rankings.
+In April, Matsuda made a guest appearance on Fox Broadcasting Company's popular TV dramas "Bones".
+In May, she released her seventy-fifth single "Ikutsu no Yoke wo Kazoetara".
 The song served as a theme song to the television drama General Rouge no Gaisen.
-It has become Seiko's first television drama song to be promoted for the first time in 14 years.
-The single debut at number 12 on the Oricon Weekly charts and sold over 1k copies.
-It become her first single since 2004 to debut on the Top 20 charts.
-On the same month, Seiko has released her forty-fourth original album My Prelude, fully produced by herself and written with the assistance of Ogura.
-The album debut at number 4 on the Oricon Weekly Charts.
-It has become her first album to appear in Top 5 Weekly charts for the first time since 1997.
-Between June and August, Seiko launched concert tour "Seiko Matsuda Concert Tour 2010 My Prelude".
-In October 2010, Seiko made a special guest appearance on the David Fosters's concert tour "David Foster & Friends Japan Tour 2010".
-In November 2010, was released her forty-eighth home-video release, which includes footage from the live tour held on the same year.
+It has become Seiko's first television drama song to be promoted in 14 years.
+The single debuted at number 12 on the Oricon Weekly charts, her first single since 2004 to debut in the Top 20.
+The same month, Seiko released her forty-fourth original album "My Prelude", produced by herself and written with the assistance of Ogura.
+The album debuted at number 4.
+It has become her first album to appear in Top 5 since 1997.
+Between June and August, the "Seiko Matsuda Concert Tour 2010 My Prelude" was underway.
+In October, Seiko made a special guest appearance on David Fosters's concert tour "David Foster & Friends Japan Tour 2010".
+In November 2010, her forty-eighth home-video release was released, including footage from the live tour held the same year.